 There are two different types of restraining orders.
 The Family Court Order is for families and people that have lived in the same household.
 The District Court Restraining Order is for neighbors or strangers.
-The Hawai'i State Judiciary provides protective order information at http://www.courts.state.hi.us/self-help/protective orders/protective orders
+The Hawai'i State Judiciary's Self-Help Online Resource provides protective order information.
 Victims of spousal/partner abuse are advised to obtain a Family Court restraining order.
 A restraining order places restriction on the abuser's behavior, e.g. to have no contact with the victim.
 Having a restraining order assists the police to better respond to violations committed by the offender.
 Persons who have lived with an abuser and have recently been the victim of abuse and/or threat of abuse by the abuser are eligible for a restraining order.

-The Maui College Campus Security Department complies with Hawaii law in recognizing Temporary Restraining Orders (TRO).
+The Maui College Campus Security Department complies with Hawai'i law in recognizing Temporary Restraining Orders (TRO).
 In order for Campus Security to provide assistance in regards to a TRO, you will need to present a clear copy of the document to the security office.
 This will allow them to develop a better understanding of the situation and provide appropriate assistance, if needed.
 In addition to a copy of the TRO, please provide a current picture of the respondent, along with a description of any vehicle the subject may own or operate.
-For further information regarding TRO, contact the Campus Security Office at 984-3255.
+For further information regarding TRO, contact the Campus Security Office at (808) 984-3255.